Welcome! We’re Phillip and Tiffany, a married couple who are members of the Church of Jesus Christ of Latter-day Saints.

-After starting our other blog, we realized quickly that saving money is more than just using coupons and making budgets.
+After starting a couponing blog several years ago, we realized quickly that saving money is more than just using coupons and making budgets.
 It’s an entire lifestyle where you try to be a wise steward of your money.
 The more we studied the parable of the wise steward (also known as the parable of the talents and is written at the bottom of this post), the more we wanted to share these everlasting gospel truths and principles with others.

 Where “Saving Talents” comes from

 Each of the words in “saving talents” has two different meanings.